Page tree

 Hanging Protocols and Stages

 Users can create a hanging protocol to define how a study and the priors should be displayed.
-"Hanging" button is used to display the hanging protocol editor.
+The "Hanging" button is used to display the hanging protocol editor.
 Constraints can be added to control what hanging protocols are applicable to what studies and what studies, series and images are applicable to what image tiles in the hanging protocol editor.
 Each hanging protocol can define several stages to incorporate a preferred layout.
 Stages can be quickly changed using the "Prev.
 Stage" and "Next Stage" buttons.

 For better understanding of the hanging protocol editor, refer to Hanging Protocol Editor